How to approach eNPS calculation in 2025: A complete guide

 What is the formula for eNPS?

-The formula on how to calculate net promoter score is straightforward yet effective in gauging employee sentiment:
+The formula on how to calculate enps is straightforward yet effective in gauging employee sentiment:

 eNPS = (Percentage of Promoters) − (Percentage of Detractors)

-In an eNPS survey, employees respond to the question, “How likely are you to recommend this company as a place to work?” on a scale of 0 to 10.
+In an eNPS survey, employees' responses to the questions are scaled from 0 to 10.
 Based on their responses, they are categorized as follows:

-- Promoters (9-10): Highly satisfied employees who would actively recommend the company.
+- Promoters (9-10): Highly satisfied employees, most likely to recommend the workplace.

-- Passives (7-8): Neutral employees who are content but may not actively promote the company.
+- Passives (7-8): Neutral employees who are generally content but not enthusiastic enough to actively promote the company.

 To calculate eNPS, find the percentage of Promoters and subtract the percentage of Detractors.
 Passives are not included in the formula, as they neither positively nor negatively impact the score.